Action #1731

 Use low-level FFT classes to implement GSkyMap smoothing

-Added by Knödlseder Jürgen about 8 years ago.
-Updated over 6 years ago.
+Added by Knödlseder Jürgen almost 9 years ago.
+Updated about 7 years ago.

 Status:ClosedStart date:03/03/2016